 Understanding the differences between project-based outsourcing and value-based offshoring is one thing, but understanding the steps to successful implementation is another.
 To facilitate the smooth onboarding of new engineers, a company must have a concrete vision.
 After all, how can you culturally align your new team if there’s nothing concrete for them to hook into?

 There are also local legalities to understand in order to establish your development center abroad, which an offshoring partner can help to navigate.
-Should you go that route, choosing the right partner is an area where discernment is key.
+Should you go that route, choosing the right partner is an area where discernment is vital?
 A history of building successful teams, alongside their approach to people, are the most important parameters.
-Likewise, do they have a requirement-based recruitment process in place to help you source the specific skills — and cultural fit — you need to optimally augment your existing setup at home?
+Likewise, do they have a requirement-based recruitment process in place to help you source the specific skills and cultural fit or do you need to optimally augment your existing setup at home?

 Why should businesses be limited by location when on the lookout for talent?
 One issue is that some executives hold an outdated view of offshore teams that remains centered on cost-saving rather than talent access and global expertise.
 Offshoring used to be about finding a price you couldn’t get at home, whereas today it’s about finding the skills and people you can’t get at home.
 As economies look toward recovery, embracing global talent may be the difference in a business remaining viable or not and a key competitive advantage in the race to digital-first.